 Therefore, prices in the pharmaceutical industry represent only one element that contributes to the regulation of the system: other factors such as the life cycle of products, the elements that limit competition, and the real obstacles to access to the drug are relevant in this regard.

-Value and medication at Canadian Family Pharmacy
+Value and medication at our pharmacy

 The issue of the value of the drug can be tackled from two perspectives.